sufftea/hyper_router/README.md

 ### ValueRoute\<T\>

 A route you can pass a value to.
 The type `T` is the key associated with the route.
-It can contain any data you want to pass to the route.
+It contains the data you want to pass to the route.

 Declaring the type:
 ```dart